 For example, FTIR can indicate the presence of common die lubricant components such as polysiloxanes, esters, and waxes.
 FTIR may also be used to identify components of a product which may interfere with secondary processes.
-FTIR Comparison of Two Products

 Summary

 Quaker Houghton has established a highly effective laboratory method to appropriately determine replacement products.
 When taken into consideration of the customers objectives, Quaker Houghton uses these tests to accurately predict the performance of a product in a customer's die casting process and takes into account downstream operations.
 To summarize, Quaker Houghton's test methods determine the following: